Cradle cap is nothing to panic about, but it isn’t pleasant and as parents we just want it to go away.

 Bathing and care

-I bought a cradle cap brush from John Lewis.
+I bought a cradle cap brush.
 It was cheap but to be honest it didn’t help a great deal.

 It removed or loosened some of the flakes but not in any significant amount and the flakes were always back by the morning.